Sunday, February 11, 2018

 At Gaillard Lake, you can see where the water table becomes a like surface.
 When you look at the lake, can you tell oxygen, pH, temperature, or salinity levels?
 Does the water look dirty?

 Aquatic invertebrates are used to assess water quality.
 Some, like those seen above (larvae of left to right: caddisfly, stonefly, and mayfly), have a low tolerance for pollution.
-If they are found in a sample, the water quality is likely good.
+The water quality is likely good if they are found in a sample.
 Others, like the pouch snail and mosquito larva at left, have a high tolerance for pollution.
 If a sample has mostly animals like these and very few of those from the first group, water quality is likely poor.

 In the U. S., for water intended for human use, there are established standards for acceptable levels of dissolved or suspended matter, like bacteria, heavy metals, and others that are potentially harmful.
 Our municipal water usually follows a path such as this one: water is withdrawn from a natural source, filtered and sterilized, piped into our homes; flushed down our drains; filtered, treated, and the solid waster is taken to one disposal site, while the water is released back to a natural location.
 Water used in homes on Dauphin Island is groundwater from the island (it is not piped in).
-Processed water is stored in the water tower seen at right.
+Processed water is stored in the water tower on the right.

 Nature Interpretive Trial at Dauphin Island